brlala/Networking-Basic/readme.md

 Without a MAC address computers would not be able to identify themselves on a network before they gets an IP assigned

 ### Equipment
-Hub - receive data and send it out to everyone, relies on computer to reject
+Hub: receive data and send it out to everyone, relies on computer to reject
 Switch: Smart hub, Track port usage using MAC
 Repeater: making signal stronger/clean up signal
 Router: move data across different networks, manage traffic flow, has public/private IP, DHCP server, built in firewalls